Chicken/Auth/README.md

 Additional assets aren't currently supported, so the page needs to be self-contained.
 The string `{{auth_token}}` in the file is replaced by the auth token.

+#### Permissions

+The Authentication plugin comes with a single permission node `authentication.authenticate`.
+The permission node is for using the `/auth` command and is enabled by default.

 ## Authorization

 The Authorization plugin is an example application that can use the benefits of Authentication to lock down websites.